winglang/wing/docs/winglang-spec.md

 Resources are not usable in inflight functions.
 There is no synthesizer inside and no deployment system in the inflight body to synthesize inflight resources.

+"Bringing" other Wing files currently ignores exports, but bringing JSII modules respect the visibility of JSII module exports.

 [`▲ top`][top]